yangzhou6666/SyntaxRePro/deepfix-java/README.md

 1. Benchmark
 2. Java error pairs

-`mkdir data/java_data` to store java data.
+Under `deepfix-java` directory, use `mkdir data/java_data` to store java data.

 There are over 1.7 million java pairs.
 We only need a small amount of them for mutation.
-Use the following command to preprose java data.
+Use the following command to preprocess java data.
 If it's your first time to generate data, use the following command:

 `python data_processing/preprocess_for_java.py -r path_to_java_pairs -bd path_to_benchmark -n pair_number`